Celonis Partner VS In-House: How to Decide?

 Understanding realistic timelines is critical: https://www.marsables.com/blog/celonis-implementation-timeline

-If you want to evaluate the most efficient approach for your organization, a structured implementation strategy consultation can help align your team, define scope, and minimize risk.
+Book a structured implementation strategy consultation to help align your team, define scope, and minimize risk.

 Mini Case Scenario